-September 28th: Two Book Mountain Lion Special!
+September 28th: Mountain Lion Special!
 Read one or both:

 We hope to meet in person again at Illahee Preserve as soon as it is deemed safe to practice social distancing and enjoy being outdoors together.
 During colder winter months, we’ll meet at the Pink House next to PT Library, or schedule a Zoom meeting, depending on the public health situation.

 The books in the list below are recommendations from book club members and is the pool of titles from which we select our upcoming reading lists.
 If you’ve read a natural history related book that you would like to add to this list, please e-mail your ideas to Kathy at email@example.com.